 The redesign of the personal identity code system will ensure that there are sufficient personal identity codes available, enable foreign nationals to use Finnish services more conveniently, enable the use of a new personal unique identifier and promote equality by removing information on gender from new personal identity codes.

 We will also work with the authorities and other participants to prepare instructions and specify practices for the appropriate use of personal identity codes.

-The most urgent need for redesigning the system of personal identity codes is to ensure that sufficient personal identity codes are available.
-There are only a limited number of personal identity codes available per day and per gender, and it is estimated that primarily for people moving to Finland these codes will run out for certain dates in the next 2–3 years.
-To ensure that sufficient personal identity codes are available, additional characters will be introduced.
+Implementing the proposed changes to personal identity codes will require that sufficient personal identity codes are available in the future.
+There are a limited number of personal identity codes available per day and per gender, and has been estimated that, mainly in the case of people moving to Finland, these codes would run out for certain dates in the next 2–3 years.

 Background of the redesign of the personal identity code system